 John Hurst, an engine designer at Chrysler, created the idea of the slant six’s unique and efficient “bunch of bananas” intake manifold; John Platner and Don Moore developed and fine-tuned it.
-The intake even had a supercharging effect, something Chrysler was to push to extremes in its big V8s; but the main goal was to get the same fuel/air mixture to all cylinders.
 Since the intake and exhaust ports were on the same side of the head, exhaust gases warmed the floor of the intake, making warm-up faster and helping to keep fuel vaporized—which in turn helped cylinder-to-cylinder balance.
 Other companies’ straight-six manifolds had some cylinders share tubes or had sharp bends—or larger differences in the tube lengths.

 The first slant six engine was dyno-tested in the final days of November 1958, less than six months after the green light had been given.
 Drawing by hand, working with both iron and aluminum versions, the engineers had created a working iron-block 170 cubic inch engine.
 Two weeks later, the long-stroke aluminum 225 took its turn on the dyno.
 The plant in Kokomo (Indiana) started casting aluminum 170 cubic inch blocks in March 1959, less than one year after the green light had been given.

-Ironically, the first slant sixes ended up under the hoods of the 1960 Dodge Darts, not the Valiant.
-For 1960-62, the Dodge Dart was a midsized car, “compact for a Dodge,” rather than a long-wheelbase Valiant, which would be the case in 1963.
-Dodge’s version of the Valiant was the Lancer, a name dropped after a brief couple of years until it was picked up years later (in front drive form) and then adopted globally by Mitsubishi.
+In addition to Valiants, slant sixes were used in Dodge Darts—but these were not yet slightly longer Valiants.
+They were, for 1960-62, a midsized car, “compact for a Dodge;” Dodge’s version of the Valiant was the Lancer, for now.
 (The Dart, incidentally, also got an optional alternator; the Valiant was the first car in the world with a standard alternator.)

 Preparing Trenton Engine for the new slant six assembly line, 1959; they would also be made in Ontario, Canada.
 Chrysler photo via Dave Van Buren

-Many of the aluminum engines are still around, treasured by some current slant six owners; but production was much faster using the iron design, and the slant six was needed for a huge number of cars and trucks.
+The aluminum engines are treasured by some slant six owners; but production was much faster using the iron design, and the slant six was needed for a huge number of cars and trucks.
 For a while, Chrysler made both engines, trying to increase the aluminum production speed; but the aluminum version was eventually dropped.
 The executives might have regretted that, a decade later.
 Daniel Stern commented that it was a relatively trouble-prone design, especially given maintenance practices of the time such as running straight water in the summer instead of anticorrosion coolant.

 Less than two years after executives approved the plans, the slant six was being installed in Chrysler Corporation cars; it would stay there through 1983 (longer, outside the US) and in trucks through 1987.
 The marine version stayed in production all the way into 1991.
-Production was in Trenton, Michigan for most of its run, moving to Toluca, Mexico when volume fell.
+Production was in Trenton, Michigan; Windsor, Ontario; Adelaide, Australia; South Africa; Turkey; and Mexico.

-Pistons were a tin-plated aluminum alloy; steel struts kept the dimensions correct despite heat buildup.
+Pistons were a tin-plated aluminum alloy; steel struts kept the dimensions correct during engine warmup.
 The top ring was chrome-plated and the second ring was tin-plated; the oil control ring had chrome-plated steel rails.

 Spark plug tube from 1974 slant six

 The oversquare design helped with torque, as did the long stroke on the 225, but the small bore size limited valve size.
-Other than working around the tight cylinder spacing, the heads were similar to those of the big B V8s, with similar designs for overhead valves, wedge chambers, and the tappet chamber to lubricate without drilling holes in the block or heads.
+Other than working around the tight cylinder spacing, the heads were similar to those of the big B V8s, with similar designs for overhead valves, wedge chambers, and the tappet chamber drip/splash lubrication.
 Rocker arms were steel stampings.
 A great deal of ingenuity went into using the same types of parts as in the B series V8 engines—lessons learned from the parts proliferation of having three very different Hemi V8 series earlier.

-The slant six was a bit unique for much of its run for using aluminum tubes to separate the spark plugs from the pushrods, given the lack of space for cast walls.
-It cut weight, though it also created opportunities for leaks, and after 1974 the tubes disappeared.
+Until the end of the 1974 model year, the slant six used aluminum tubes to separate the spark plugs from the pushrods, given the lack of space for cast walls.
+This method created opportunities for leaks, and 1975 models had a redesign which eliminated the tubes.

-Electrical gear was on one side of the engine; the alternator was on the manifold side in the 1960 model year, but was usually on the opposite side after that.
+The distributor was always on the spark plug side of the engine; the alternator was on the manifold side in the 1960 model year, but was usually on the opposite side after that.
 The starter was always on the manifold side.
 Service parts were mostly easy to reach, though the fuel pump and distributor were far down in the engine bay.